 The world of business writing can seem vast.
-Each office seems to have variations of documents, each with their personalized templates and industry focus.
+Each office seems to have variations of documents, each with its personalized templates and industry focus.
 Varying scenarios require varying forms of business writing.
-However, the innumerable documents can be distilled into to four main categories.
+However, the innumerable documents can be distilled into four main style categories.

 - User Manual: a guide focused on allowing the customer to use a product.
 Effective user manuals are crucial to a good user experience and a happy customer.
 User manuals are often considered part of technical writing, which is closely related to business writing.

-- Specifications: a technical document which provides an outline of a product or process that allows it be constructed or reconstructed by an unfamiliar but knowledgeable user, enabling effective distribution.
+- Specifications: a technical document that provides an outline of a product or process that allows it to be constructed or reconstructed by an unfamiliar but knowledgeable user, enabling effective distribution.

-- Memo: a short notification of new information shared within a large group in an organization.
-The memo may include a direct instruction or be a reference on how to complete future tasks.
+- Business Memo: a short notification of new information shared within a large group in an organization.
+The business memo may include direct instruction or be a reference on how to complete future tasks.

 Not all business writing requires action.
 A large volume of writing is created for reference or record.
 This category can include some of the less glamorous but still essential documents.